LemurPwned/cmtj/README.md

-# PYMTJ
+# CMTJ

-PyMTJ is a set of C++ headers for spin magnetics in Magnetic Tunnel Junctions, with some bindings from C++ to Python, but there's also a Python standalone library.
+CMTJ is a set of C++ headers for spin magnetics in Magnetic Tunnel Junctions, with some bindings from C++ to Python, but there's also a Python standalone library.
 The Python standalone library is not maintained actively, but you are welcome to contribute if you would like to see it revived.
 Until then, C++ with Python bindings is the best choice if you want to go with a maintained version.

 ## Installation steps